milesroberts-123/tajimasDacrossSpecies/README.md

 * genome: the prefix for the fasta file used as the reference for the sample (e.g. arabidopsis_thaliana)

-* ploidy: the number of chromosome sets in the cells of the organism sampled (e.g. 2 for diploid)
+* ploidy: the number of genome copies in each cell of the organism sampled (e.g. 2 for diploid)

 ## chromosomes.tsv